GoogleCloudPlatform/php-docs-samples/cloud_sql/postgres/pdo/README.md

 [Secret Manager](https://cloud.google.com/secret-manager/) to help keep secrets safe.

-Then use the following command to launch the proxy in a seperate PowerShell
+Then use the following command to launch the proxy in a separate PowerShell
 session:

 ```powershell